 - He's relentlessly happy.
 If there's one thing I admire most about my dog, it is that he is always just happy to be alive.
 Every day starts with his tail wagging and uncontainable excitement to do anything.
 It's hard not to feel the same way when I see how excited he is just to go on a walk or eat his breakfast or go for a ride in the car.
 Every day has no agenda and he doesn't need one.
 He's just happy to be there.

-Being an entrepreneur or trying to do something big with your life can be messy and chaotic, but it can also be extremely rewarding.
+Being an entrepreneur or trying to do something big with your life can be messy and chaotic and also extremely rewarding.
 But, in order for that reward to mean anything, we have to find a way to enjoy the process.
 For me, it was getting a dog.
 If you travel too much to have a dog, volunteer at your local animal shelter or sign up to be a dog walker on Wag!.